menu

 Baked in Telluride.
 If you’re looking for the best pastries and baked goods in Telluride, then you have to stop at Baked in Telluride.
 In addition to baked goods, Baked in Telluride also has pizza, sandwiches, soups, and pastas, if you need to grab a quick bite to eat while exploring downtown.

-For a Brewery:
+For a Burgers & Beer:

 Smuggler Union Restaurant & Brewery.
 Smuggler Union Restaurant & Brewery offers an elevated brewery experience with a delicious menu.
 This is the number one restaurant in Telluride that my husband and I go to for a post-hike meal.
 The menu changes regularly and most items are made in-house with natural ingredients.
 They also brew their own award winning beers.